iodide-project/redash-iodide/README.rst

   a close development/production parity and extends it in various ways, e.g. an own docker-compose configuration, an own docker-entrypoint script.

-  Specifically it uses Mozilla's "rc" tagged version of the Redash Docker image, which includes (at the time of writing this, 2019-06-13) many customizations from Mozilla's pseudo-temporary and regularly updated Redash fork.
-The "rc" tagged Docker image is updated every time a "rebase" from upstream Redash happens and is put to testing in the "release" Redash environment on Mozilla's server.

   Please review the `Redash Docker installation guidelines <https://redash.io/help/open-source/dev-guide/docker>`_ before continuing.
 It's important to know those basics since many decisions for redash-iodide were derived from it.
 Thank you.